 People with limited sun exposure5

-Colief Vitamin D3 Drops is a natural food supplement giving you the reassurance that both you and your baby are getting the right amount of vitamin D, vital for developing strong teeth and bones and a healthy immune system.
+Colief Vitamin D3 Drops for babies is a natural food supplement giving you the reassurance that both you and your baby are getting the right amount of vit D, vital for developing strong teeth and bones and a healthy immune system.

 Colief Vitamin D3 Drops is offered in the preferred form of vitamin D3, the drops can be mixed with food or a drink or taken directly by mouth.
 Colief Vitamin D3 Drops do not contain flavourings, added sugar, preservatives or colourant.